 - ABOUT US

-Costume Mistress: Sue Avisar has been with Keshet Chaim from day one with her husband Eytan.
-She has been a backbone of the company, with her support and personal commitment.
-She is solely responsible for the costumes for Keshet Chaim, including their care and maintenance, fittings and alterations.
+Costume Mistress: Sue Avisar has been with Keshet Chaim from day one with her husband and Keshet Artistic Director Eytan Avisar.
+She has always been the backbone of the company, with her support and personal commitment.
+She is solely responsible for the props and costumes for every Keshet Chaim show, including care, maintenance, fittings and alterations.

 Nili Glazer, born and raised in Israel, studied art at the Avni Academy in Tel Aviv.
 During her studies she worked at the Kameri Theater as an Assistant Stage Designer.
 In the past 20 years Nili exhibited her art work in over 100 galleries and art centers in Denmark, Sweden, Norway, England and Germany, as well as her own gallery in Denmark.
 Nili has been working with Keshet Chaim since 1992, designing and creating the company's costumes and accessories.
 Her costumes are mostly hand-painted silk.
 Presently Nili is the Director of EDAS and SIBA, producing ballet workshops throughout Europe.